 Students may not wear unapproved uniforms.
 No additions to the uniform are permitted, other than the approved optional jacket.
-In cool environments, students may wear white undergarments that have a rounded neck, but no turtleneck, and sleeves as long as three-quarter length.
-Sweatshirts, "hoodies," sweaters, or other outerwear may not be worn once the student enters the door of the clinical agency.
+In cool environments. students may wear undergarments that have a rounded neck, but no turtleneck, and sleeves as long as three-quarter length.
+Sweatshirts, "hoodies," sweaters, or other outerwear may not be worn, once the student enters the door of the clinical agency.
 Items of clothing may not have the wording "registered nurse" or "registered nursing" on them.
+Undergarments that can be seen should be white, or "nude" or lighter than the scrubs so that they cannot be seen.

 Deviations from the uniform may result in disciplinary action, such as being sent home from the clinical agency for the day (considered an unexcused absence) or immediate correction of the deviation, if possible.
-The clinical instructor will decide whether the uniform deviation can be corrected immediately or not.
+The clinical instructor will decide whether the uniform deviation corrected immediately or not.